spartan-protocol/spartan-docs/docs/dao.md

 A Decentralised Autonomous Organisation (DAO) places the community participants in control of the platform transparently and programmatically.
 The power of on-chain smart contracts means that a large number of automated actions within a contract can be set up and voted on, the results of which can be automatically actioned.

 Many DAOs these days are mostly off-chain or only have the voting on-chain which is then handed over to a trusted admin/council to actually enact the proposed changes.
 The reason most projects opt to run the DAO in this way is simply because DAOs are complex and difficult to place on-chain due to the chain-limitations and gas costs.
-Spartan Protocol worked really hard to ensure they didn't cop out and go the easy route, the entire Spartan DAO is on-chain & automated, _including the functions being actioned following a successful proposal._ There is _no_ reliance on an admin or council of individuals to make the proposal happen once it's successfully approved by majority consensus.
+Spartan Protocol worked really hard to ensure they didn't cop out and go the easy route, the entire Spartan DAO is on-chain and automated, _including the functions being actioned following a successful proposal._ There is _no_ reliance on an admin or council of individuals to make the proposal happen once it's successfully approved by majority consensus.

 ## Who makes up the DAO?